Run these after completing the research step. These use the segment and role data to write sequences that are specific to each lead group.

 to their segment.
 Still no hard ask.

 - Message 3 (Day 7): One clear CTA.
-Specific, not 'open to a call?'
+Specific, not "open to a call?"

 Frame it around what they get, not what you want.

-'I came across your profile', or 'I'd love to connect'.
+"I came across your profile", or "I'd love to connect".

 Output a file called dm-sequences.md with one section per segment.